aws-cloudformation/custom-resource-helper/README.md

 }
 ```
 ### Certificate Verification
-To turn off certification verification, or to use a custom CA bundle path, override the `ssl_verify` argument with the appropriate values.
+To turn off certification verification, or to use a custom CA bundle path for the underlying boto3 clients used by this library, override the `ssl_verify` argument with the appropriate values.
 These can be either:
 * `False` - do not validate SSL certificates.
 SSL will still be used, but SSL certificates will not be verified.
 * `path/to/cert/bundle.pem` - A filename of the CA cert bundle to uses.
 You can specify this argument if you want to use a different CA cert bundle than the one used by botocore.